 We sell our full-stack hardware and software AM solutions through two types of transaction models: a 3D printer sale transaction and a recurring payment transaction.
 3D printer sale transactions are structured as a payment of a fixed purchase price for the system.
 Recurring payment transactions fall into two categories: a leased 3D printer transaction and a sale and utilization fee model.
 Under the leased 3D printer transaction, the customer typically pays an amount for a lease which entitles the customer to a base number of hours of usage.
 For usage above that level, the customer typically pays an hourly usage fee.
 Most of our leases have a 12-month term, though in certain cases the lease term is longer.
 In the sale and utilization fee model, customers pay an upfront amount that is less than the full purchase price to purchase the system.
 This purchase price is supplemented by an hourly usage fee for each hour of system utilization over the life of the system.
-We intend to more fully transition our recurring payment transactions to this sale and utilization fee model in 2022 and future years.
-The variable payments are recognized when the event determining the amount of variable consideration to be paid occurs.
+We intend to more fully transition our recurring payment transaction to be paid occurs.
 As of July 20, 2021, there has been no variable consideration recognized to date.
 Support services are included with a 3D printer sale transaction and a recurring payment transaction.